thiagomarzagao/p1_navigation/Report.md

 I set the number of neurons of the hidden layer at 24, following the rule of thumb that the size of a hidden layer should be somewhere between that of the input layer (37) and that of the output layer (4), and ideally a power of 2 (to facilitate computation).
 I tried other values (16, 32, 64, 128) but found little effect on the result.
 The activation function is RELU.

 As for the hyperparameters, I set gamma (the discount factor) at 0.99, tau (used in the soft update) at 0.001, and the learning rate at 0.0005.
 I tried tweaking these values but that resulted in no improvement.

+### Ideas for future improvements

+In the future it might be worth it to try the Double-DQN algorithm with prioritized experience replay, as suggested in the nanodegree lesson.
+However, given that we can obtain a reasonable result with only one hidden layer of 24 neurons, a more enticing approach might be ditching neural networks entirely for this task and trying multinomial logit instead.
+A multinomial logit model, even if it performed slightly worse, would have the advantage of being interpretable - we could inspect the estimated coefficients to try to understand what's going on "under the hood" (why a state with such and such characteristics leads to such and such actions, etc).

+An interesting extension would be to take the task to the phyisical world.
+I have a set of LEGO Mindstorms and a while ago I wrote a [module](https://github.com/thiagomarzagao/ev3py) that lets us program it using Python.
+It might be interesting to see what happens when we attach a camera to it, adjust the state dimensions, find a way to randomly (re-)throw a bunch of fake bananas at every iteration, etc. It would probably help me have a better idea of the challenges of applying reinforcement learning to robotics in the real world.